bbalganjjm/natural_js/docs/implementation/m9-plan.md

 # Next action

-Present [M8's final report](m8-beta-report.md), this M9 plan, and the `Rule` type decision to the user; M9 implementation starts only after that scope review.
+Proceed with the approved M9 implementation, beginning with the M8 recheck, public `Rule` type deletion, fixed-tarball consumer tests, and accessibility gates.
 Before any registry publication or tag, return the exact candidate SHA, tarball, package contents, release notes, completed gates, and remaining limitations for a final explicit publication decision.
 If real Safari cannot be tested on an available host, record the unsupported evidence and seek a support-scope or schedule decision rather than declaring the gate passed.

 # Decisions

 - Release correctness precedes optimization claims.
 A passing fixture proves that fixture and browser/host combination; agent read bytes are not tokens and incomparable 1.x/2.0 task runs do not prove savings.[^m8][^performance]
 - Keep native, accessible authored HTML and CSS authoritative. `data-field` and store-local row identity bind values; document-unique IDs are used only where real HTML label or ARIA associations require them.[^roadmap]
 - The framework owns CVC lifetime, data sharing, UI binding, and Form rule dispatch.
 Applications own business rules, API payload conversion, layout, and visual contrast of authored CSS.
 A release defect in the framework's generated or changed accessibility state is still a blocker.[^roadmap][^audit]
-- Do not remove public `Rule` or any other exported contract through a release cleanup without its own reviewed decision.
+- Do not remove any other exported contract through release cleanup without its own reviewed decision.
 Do not remove a formatter, validator, or transitive helper while declarative Form/List/Grid can reach it.
 Avoid adding a compatibility utility package.[^audit]
 - Version, publishable manifest, registry publication, and Git tag are separate state changes.
 The candidate must have its final manifest before packing and consumer checks; an approved implementation plan alone does not authorize publishing.
 Stage every beta, RC, and stable artifact for review before its registry write.
 Keep `master`, archived 1.x history, and `v1/` unchanged unless the user later approves a branch migration.[^m8]
 - Release rollback means stop before the next stage, return to the last known-good commit and tag, and issue a new semver version for a fix.
 A published npm version cannot be overwritten; if a bad version escapes, correct its dist-tag or deprecate it with explicit approval, then publish a replacement.
 Preserve the failed artifact, command output, and cause for diagnosis.
 - Change code, tests, English OKF concepts, folder indexes, bundle log, fingerprints, migration docs, and release notes together.
 Mark `verified` only after independent comparison with source and artifact.
 Keep the active checkpoint short enough to resume release work quickly.[^workflow]